openstreetmap/id-tagging-schema/GOVERNANCE.md

 - [Kyle](https://github.com/k-yle) contributes to this project as a volunteer.
 - [Tobias](https://github.com/tordans) contributes to this project as a volunteer.
-- [Mateusz](https://github.com/matkoniecz) contributed to this project as a volunteer, with [some of past work](https://github.com/osmfoundation/ewg_bidding/pull/58) funded by OpenStreetMap Foundation.
+- [Mateusz](https://github.com/matkoniecz) contributed to this project as a volunteer, with [some of current](https://github.com/osmfoundation/ewg_bidding/pull/61) and [past work](https://github.com/osmfoundation/ewg_bidding/pull/58) funded by OpenStreetMap Foundation.

 The co-maintainer role includes:
 - Reviewing PRs.